mrsimpson/slides-data-in-motion/slides.md

 ### Restful ~~Limitations~~ Challenges in Handling Real-Time Data

+<div style="opacity: 0.5">Paradigm: We don't process a stream, we look at a bunch of single requests</div>

 ::left::

-- Managing State (local data is fast)
+- Managing State (including locking)
-- Latency (how long does it take)
+- Latency and handling pressure <br/>(how long does it take)
 - Scalability (reacting to higher demand)

 ::right::